cshmookler/cpp_template/README.md

 ## Remove Build Files

-If the build system is changed (the "meson.build" or "conanfile.py" files are edited) then the existing build files may need to be regenerated.
-Removing the build files forces them to be regenerated once the project is built.
+If the build system is changed (the "binary_config.json", "meson.build", or "conanfile.py" files are edited) then the existing build files may need to be regenerated.
+Removing the build files forces them to be regenerated when the project is built.

 Use Python to execute the "clean.py" script.
 Use command prompt (Windows) or a shell (Mac & Linux) so errors are shown.